liningtonlab/mvpa/README.md

-An overview of included tools: - Principal component analysis - Univariate correlation - QQ-plot - Projection to latent structures regression(PLS-R) model generation (using Monte Carlo resampling) - Target projection / selectivity ratio calculation - Confounder projection
+An overview of included tools: - Principal component analysis - Univariate correlation - QQ-plot - Projection to latent structures regression(PLS-R) model generation (using Monte Carlo resampling) - Target Projection / calculation of Target Projection-derived values like selectivity ratio or selectivity fraction - Covariate projection

 ## Installation

-You can install mvpa from [GitHub](https://github.com/) with:
+You can install mvpa from GitHub using the following lines of R code:

 ``` r
 if (!require("devtools", quietly = TRUE)) {